shreybirmiwal/checkpoint.ai/README.md

 Promt:

 Given the question, correct steps, and correct answer, a student's potentially incorrect steps and final answer, determine the student's mistakes.
-Be specific in the mistake.
+Be very specific in the mistake and include the numbers/calculations that where incorrect.
 (There may be multiple mistakes or zero mistakes)

           Return in JSON format: